brainqub3/jar3d_meta_expert/README.md

 ## Overview

+> **Important Note**
+>
-** Jar3d has had a complete overhaul, the neo4j feature has been removed and will be added back in a future release.**
+> Jar3d has undergone a complete overhaul.
+The neo4j feature has been temporarily removed and will be reintroduced in a future release.

+### Supported Servers and Models

+- **openai** (Recommended)
+  - Models:
+    - `gpt-4o-2024-08-06`
+    - `gpt-4o-mini-2024-07-18`

+- **anthropic**
+  - Supported, but not recommended for use

+### About Jar3d

-Jar3d is a Meta Agent built on LangGraph that can orchestrate a team of agents to complete basic tasks.
+Jar3d is a Meta Agent built on LangGraph, designed to orchestrate a team of agents for completing basic tasks.

 The agent team includes: